wandb/docs/docs/guides/launch/setup_launch.md

 ### Container builder options
-You can optionally specify a container builder (`builder` key) within your launch agent configuration.
+Launch agents poll queues and send launch jobs (as a Docker image) to the compute resource that was configured for the launch queue.
+You can optionally specify the container builder (`builder` key) you want to use in your launch agent configuration.

-The agent will use the container builder you specify to build [INSERT].

 :::info
-The `builder` key is not required and if omitted, the agent will use Docker to build images locally.
+The `builder` key is not required and, if omitted, the agent will use Docker to build images locally.
 :::

 <Tabs